Events & Art Shows

 Geauga Park District’s Natural Resource Management staff invites you to celebrate Earth Day safely and locally through its annual Earth Day Drive-Through!

-Sign up in advance at Programs & Events (filter by Program Type, then Annual) to receive a bag of native plants per vehicle; bags will also contain information about caring for our Earth from local wildlife and conservation experts.
+Sign up in advance at Programs & Events (filter by Program Type, then Annual) to receive a bag of native plants per vehicle.
 Each session between 1 and 2:45 PM lasts 15 minutes, so come only at your designated time.
 One bag will be given per vehicle/family; if carpooling, please have your passenger(s) register separately during the same timeslot and bring receipts/email confirmations.
-Registration required.

-Giveaways typically include native prairie plants and wildflowers such as purple coneflower, common milkweed, yellow coneflower, bergamot, rattlesnake master, oxeye sunflower, foxglove beardtongue, black-eyed Susan, blazing star and cup plant.
+Giveaways this year may include native prairie plants and wildflowers such as common and swamp milkweed, purple coneflower, senna, black-eyed Susan, vervain, partridge pea, foxglove beardtongue, yellow/gray coneflower, boneset, ironweed, cup plant, blazing star, mountain mint, culvers root and New England aster.
 “These were chosen to encourage residents to plant these native additions to their home yards and gardens,” said Park Biologist Paul Pira, “which will provide native pollinators with preferred host plants and nectar sources.”

-Also, Geauga Park District staff typically distribute native tree seedlings including white oak trees, walnut trees, persimmon trees and white pine trees, plus informational giveaway bags.
+Also, Geauga Park District staff will distribute native tree seedlings including white pine, white oak, sycamore, black walnut and sugar maple.
 It’s likely there will be enough supply for the distribution of a few plants/trees per vehicle.

 Special Events Summer Solstice Day